Skip to main content

 50%+

-of VCs surveyed by NFX say proprietary data quality or rarity is the primary competitive edge for AI businesses
+of VCs surveyed say proprietary data quality or rarity is the primary competitive edge for AI businesses

 A Westwood quantitative study published in early 2026 found that companies most exposed to AI disruption underperformed AI-resilient companies by nearly 26 percentage points in the first seven weeks of the year.
 The distinguishing factor was not technology adoption; it was whether those companies had structural advantages that AI could not simply replicate.

 Private equity is acting on the same logic.
-FTI Consulting's 2026 Private Equity AI Radar found that 95% of PE funds report AI initiatives meeting or exceeding their original business case criteria, with leading firms investing an average of $2.1 million per portfolio company on AI initiatives.
-For PE-backed franchise networks, that capital is increasingly directed at data infrastructure, not just point solutions.
+FTI Consulting's 2026 Private Equity AI Radar found that 95% of PE funds report AI initiatives meeting or exceeding their original business case criteria.
+For PE-backed franchise systems, that capital is increasingly directed at data infrastructure, not just point solutions.

 The timing risk that most franchise leaders underestimate